 So whenever you learn something new, don’t ignore the ideas that talk against it.

-When you like a product on Amazon, and really want to buy it.
-In that case, you might focus more on the positive reviews while ignoring the negative ones.
+When you like a product on Amazon and want to buy it, in that case, you might focus more on the positive reviews while ignoring the negative ones.

-And on the flip side, if you don't want to buy the product subconsciously, you might focus more on the negative reviews rather than the positive ones telling them fake.
+And on the flip side, if you don’t want to buy the product subconsciously, you might focus more on negative reviews than positive ones, telling them fake.

 Read both positive and negative reviews.